 I spent my weekend with my head buried in this book, as I do love this detective duo but as much I love Adrian and Imogen I did feel there was a sense of finality to the couple.

 In this book, we meet Gabriel, a young man who is in the wrong place at the wrong time when a man is found dead and he’s the prime suspect.
 Only at 19, he finds himself in prison and fearing for his life when he becomes the unlikely object of a fellow inmate’s attention.
 But being in prison has hardened Gabriel and he’s not going to let himself be bullied.

 On the outside, Adrian and Imogen are investigating the case that Gabriel is arrested for as well as the gruesome murder of an elderly couple which has gone viral.
 As the pair of them investigate the horrendous case, they find themselves delving into something a lot more deeper, darker and a lot more closer to home than they ever expected.
 This story investigates the deep and twisted worlds of children’s homes and the detrimental effects these homes can have on people and how they mould people for life.

 Grim and gruesome from the very beginning, this book is a gripping story that really pulls the reader in.
 It’s unsettling in parts and can make for uncomfortable reading as it’s primarily about child abuse.
 But, for every dark moment in the book, Katerina occasionally adds an element of humour between Adrian and Imogen.

 A thrilling rollercoaster of a story that keeps the reader on their toes, ‘The Angel’ is a well paced and twisted story was impossible to put down until I got to the final page.

-You can buy Just for the Holidays from Amazon and is available to buy from good bookshops from 18th May 2017.
+You can buy The Angel from Amazon and is available to buy from good bookshops.